 - 4. Collection Efforts No Protest Filed If the taxpayer does not file a written protest with the Department within 90 days of the proposed assessment, the Department will make a final assessment and begin collection activities if payment is not made.
 If the matter involves property taxes (except for those which the Department administers and bills), the Department will certify its assessment to the appropriate county or counties who will issue the tax bill.
 A suspension of collection activities may be ordered by the Taxpayers' Rights Advocate pursuant to Code Section 12-58-30, in which event no collection will be made until the matter is resolved or the Taxpayers' Rights Advocate allows collection to proceed. - 5.
-Division Review of Protest Once a protest has been filed, personnel within the division that issued the proposed assessment may attempt to resolve the matter with the taxpayer.
-Resolutions made at this level must be consistent with Department policy and may not be based upon the hazards of litigation.
-If they are unable to resolve the matter at this level, they may forward the file along with all appropriate documents and data to Appeals to try and resolve the matter.
+Protest filed If the taxpayer protests, the auditor will send notice to the taxpayer offering a conference.
+This notice may also request any additional information that might be needed from the taxpayer, and will advise the taxpayer that if the taxpayer fails to respond or to request a conference within 30 days, the matter will be forwarded to the Office of General Counsel for Litigation for the issuance of a Final Agency Determination.